CCleaner malware hack: what it is and what you need to do – Which? News

 More than two million users of CCleaner may have downloaded a version of the software that had been hacked to include malware.

-CCleaner’s software, which is frequently-recommended, is used for cleaning up a PC and making it run faster.
-In total, it has been downloaded more than 2 billion times, according to its maker Avast.
+CCleaner’s software, which is frequently recommended, is used for cleaning up a PC and making it run faster.
+In total, it has been downloaded more than two billion times, according to its maker Avast.

 More than two million of these users may be affected after hackers managed to breach the company’s security and inject a strain of malware that was mass distributed via CCleaner downloads.

-If you’re a user of CCleaner, find out if you’re affected and what you need to do next.
+If you’re a user of CCleaner, here’s how to find out if you’re affected and what you need to do next.

 Antivirus reviews – find the best free and paid packages to protect your computer.